docker/docs/installation.md

 ## Step 6: (optional) Add a controller replica to the UCP cluster

 In this optional step, you configure support for UCP's high-availability feature.
-You do this by adding one or more UCP *replicas* using the bootstrapper's `ucp join` subcommand.
+You do this by adding one or more UCP *replicas* using the `docker/ucp join` subcommand.
 The first time you install, you should skip this optional step and try it later.
 Later, try an install where you configure high-availability.

 When adding nodes to your cluster, you decide which nodes you to use as *replicas* and which nodes are simply for extra capacity.
 A